Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 .. note::

 	n is limited to 2.
 Anything higher does not result in faster playback.
-Instead the host should start dropping frames.
+Instead the woke host should start dropping frames.

 Param[1]
 ^^^^^^^^